pelias/design/README.md

 ## Maps

 Maps are provided by [**Jawg**Maps](https://jawg.io), the style used in our repositories is `jawg-terrain`.
-When you are using maps, JawgMaps and OSM attributions are mandatory, don't forget that.
+When you are using maps, JawgMaps and OSM attributions are mandatory.

 ```html
 <head>